ibm-cloud-docs/citrix-netscaler-vpx/terminology.md

 ## Service
 {: #service}

 The combination of IP address, port, and protocol that is used to route requests to a specific server.
-A service, once configured, must later be associated to a virtual server.
+After a service is configured, it must be associated with a virtual server.

 ## Server object
 {: #server-object}